PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/product-settings-page.md

 cf. _1.7.8_ issue #[21105](https://github.com/PrestaShop/PrestaShop/issues/21105)

 **Label of in-stock products.** Merchants can **add a label to all in-stock products**.
+It should be displayed in green #5A9166 in different places of the front-office:
+- just below the price in product lisitngs
-It should be displayed just below the 'Add to cart' button of the product page in the front office.
+- just above the quantity input and the 'Add to cart' button of the product page.
+- If the product has only one attribute and its values are displayed in a drop-down, then the availability will also be displayed next to each value in the drop-down of the product page.
+- in the shopping cart, below the combinations if there are, otherwise under the product name

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

+**Display available quantities on the product page.** By default, it is enabled, **displaying in the front office how many items are in stock** in the 'Product Details' section of the product page.
+Number of available items should be based on the selected attributes (= combination).

+**Display remaining quantities when the quantity is lower than.** Merchants can **display a small alert in the front office when the stock for a product gets below a certain level**.
+It adds the following message, _Last items in stock_, right below the 'Add to cart' button in the product page.
+If the product has combinations, this message is based on the selected attributes (= combinations) according to the quantity in stock.

+Only numbers can be typed in the field, or added by using the arrows at the end of the field.
+By default, it is set to 3 - typing 0 disables this feature.
+It cannot be set to less than 0, otherwise the field goes back to the previous valid value and an error notification is displayed: _The Display remaining quantities when the quantity is lower than field is invalid._

 **Label of out-of-stock products with allowed backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is enabled**.
+It should be displayed in orange #E19E00 in different places of the front-office:
+- just below the price in product lisitngs
-It should be displayed just below the 'Add to cart' button of the product page in the front office.
+- just above the quantity input and the 'Add to cart' button of the product page.
+- If the product has only one attribute and its values are displayed in a drop-down, then the availability will also be displayed next to each value in the drop-down of the product page.
+- in the shopping cart, below the combinations if there are, otherwise under the product name

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

 **Label of out-of-stock products with denied backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is disabled**.
-It should be displayed just below the 'Add to cart' button of the product page in the front office.
 By default, it is _Out-of-Stock_ (or its translation for other languages).
+It should be displayed in red #C3362B in different places of the front-office:
+- just below the price in product lisitngs
+- just above the quantity input and the 'Add to cart' button of the product page.
+- If the product has only one attribute and its values are displayed in a drop-down, then the availability will also be displayed next to each value in the drop-down of the product page.
+- in the shopping cart, below the combinations if there are, otherwise under the product name

+If the product has combinations and if the default combination is out of stock with allowed backorder and if other combinations are available for order (in stock or out of stock with allowed backorder), then we should display “Product available with different options” in the product listings and product page instead of the "label of out-of-stock products with denied backorders".

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

 **Delivery time of in-stock products.** Merchants can indicate the delivery time of in-stock products.
-It should be displayed in the front office product page, under the price, if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products).
+It should be displayed  in green #5A9166 in different places of the front-office if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products):
+- just above the quantity input and the 'Add to cart' button of the product page, after the stock label.
+- If the product has only one attribute and its values are displayed in a drop-down, then the delivery time will also be displayed next to each value in the drop-down of the product page, after the stock label.
+- in the shopping cart, below the combinations if there are, otherwise under the product name, after the stock label.

 By default the field is empty.
 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

 **Delivery time of out-of-stock products with allowed backorders.** Merchants can indicate the delivery time of out-of-stock products with allowed backorders.
-It should be displayed in the front office product page, under the price, if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products).
+It should be displayed in orange #E19E00 in different places of the front-office if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products):
+- just above the quantity input and the 'Add to cart' button of the product page, after the stock label.
+- If the product has only one attribute and its values are displayed in a drop-down, then the delivery time will also be displayed next to each value in the drop-down of the product page, after the stock label.
+- in the shopping cart, below the combinations if there are, otherwise under the product name, after the stock label.

 By default, the field is empty.
 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.